 At what age should a woman have her first smear test?

 In the UK and in France, women are typically invited to have their first smear test at the age of 25.
 But it can vary depending on circumstances.

-The first gynecological check up (where there are no symptoms) will be done when a young woman feels ready!
+The first gynaecological checkup, when there are no symptoms, will be done when she feels ready!

-To to find out more about our clinic, or to make an appointment for your daughter, simply book an appointment online or call us on 020 7244 4200.
+To learn more about our clinic or to make an appointment for your daughter, simply make an appointment online or call us on 020 7244 4200.